Table of contents

 The artificial intelligence (AI) and generative AI markets are witnessing rapid expansion, driven by technological advancements and increasing adoption across various sectors.
 The following table outlines the projected market size and growth for AI and generative AI from 2023 to 2030.

-The AI market is projected to grow steadily from USD 50 billion in the year 2023 to USD 100 billion by 2030, reflecting a robust compound annual growth rate (CAGR).
+The AI market is projected to grow steadily from USD 50 billion in 2023 to USD 100 billion by 2030, reflecting a robust compound annual growth rate (CAGR).
 This growth is fueled by growing investments in AI technologies, advancements in machine learning, and widespread adoption across various industries.

 Generative AI is experiencing accelerated growth, with its market size expected to expand from USD 8 billion in 2023 to USD 50 billion by 2030.
 This rapid increase highlights the growing demand for advanced AI systems capable of generating content, automating complex tasks, and driving innovation.